waylonggggg/tp/docs/UserGuide.md

 * The amount of attendance must be a positive integer.

 Examples:
-* `attend 2 n/Basketball a/1` Records the attendance of the 2nd person in the student list in the CCA `Basketball` with an attendance of `1`.
+* `attend 2 n/Basketball a/1` Records the attendance of the 2nd person in the student list in the CCA `Basketball` one time (i.e. increase attendance by 1).
-* `attend 3 n/Basketball a/2` Records the attendance of the 3rd person in the student list in the CCA `Basketball` with an attendance of `2`.
+* `attend 3 n/Basketball a/2` Records the attendance of the 3rd person in the student list in the CCA `Basketball` two times (i.e. increase attendance by 2).

 ### Locating students by name: `find`